 – Have you encountered problems in your career for being a female scientist?

-– If you were not a physicists, what would you be?
+– If you were not a physicist, what would you be?

-– What’s your favorite thing about living in Santiago?
-And the least favorite?
+– What’s your favourite thing about living in Santiago?
+And the least favourite?

 There are many things to like about Santiago and Galicia in general – the nature, the historical heritage, the food.
 My favourite is the closeness to the ocean, which offers beautiful sceneries.
 On the downside, travel from Santiago is difficult.
 To visit friends or family in other parts of Europe, I have to travel sometimes a full day or even two.